+converge to a standard eternal limit flow $M'(\cdot)$ by~\S\ref{compactness-section} and Theorem~\ref{closure-theorem}.
+Since the area of $M(t)$ is a decreasing function of $t$, the area of $M'(t)$ is constant (it is equal to the limit as $t\to\infty$ of the area of $M(t)$).
+It follows that the $M'(t)$ are stationary integral varifolds and therefore non-moving (i.e., independent of $t$).
+The limit flow is regular at the boundary by Theorem~\ref{main-boundary-regularity-theorem}, and thus the convergence $M_{i(j)}(\cdot)\to M'(\cdot)$ is smooth near the boundary by the local regularity theory in~\cite{white-local}.

-The notion of {\bf standard} Brakke flow with boundary is crucial in Theorem~\ref{intro-theorem}; the regularity assertion of Theorem~\ref{intro-theorem} is false for general integral Brakke flows with boundary, because interior singularities can move into the boundary.
-Consider, for example, a configuration consisting of three curves in the unit disk in $\RR^2$, where the three curves meet at equal angles at a point $P$ in the interior of the disk and where the other endpoints of the curves are three points $A$, $B$, and $C$ on the unit circle.
+The notion of {\bf standard} Brakke flow with boundary is crucial in Theorem~\ref{intro-theorem}: the regularity assertion of Theorem~\ref{intro-theorem} is false for general integral Brakke flows with boundary, because interior singularities can move into the boundary.
+Consider, for example, three points $A$, $B$, and $C$ on the unit circle in $\RR^2$ and consider a configuration consisting of three curves in the interior of the triangle $ABC$ such that the three curves meet at equal angles at a point $P$ in the interior of the disk and such the other endpoints of the curves are the three points $A$, $B$, and $C$.
 The configuration evolves so that the three points on the unit circle are fixed, and so that interior points move with normal velocity equal to the curvature.
 This implies that the triple junction $P(t)$ moves in such a way that the curves continue to meet at equal angles at the junction.
 If each interior angle of the triangle $ABC$ is less than $120^\circ$, then the triple junction remains in the interior, and we have boundary regularity at all times.
-However, if one of the angles is greater than $120^\circ$, then $P(t)$ bumps into the corresponding vertex in finite time and thus creates a boundary singularity.
+However, if one of the angles is greater than $120^\circ$, then $P(t)$ will bump into the corresponding vertex in finite time, thus creating a boundary singularity.

 The flow described in the previous paragraph is an integral Brakke flow with boundary $\{A,B,C\}$.
 However, it is not a standard Brakke flow with boundary $\{A,B,C\}$, because if we think of the network as a mod $2$ chain, then the boundary contains $P(t)$ in addition to $A$, $B$, and $C$.